-“Whitey” Bulger juror says she regrets murder conviction
+Whitey Bulger juror says she regrets murder conviction

 To his dying day, Bulger insisted he’d received criminal immunity from a deceased federal prosecutor who once headed the New England Organized Crime Strike Force.

-John Bradley, a former Massachusetts federal prosecutor and assistant district attorney, agreed that defense lawyers would have faced high hurdles waging an insanity defense, noting that most end in convictions.“The flip side is that jurors are sometimes swayed by morality more than legality,” he said.
+John Bradley, a former Massachusetts federal prosecutor and assistant district attorney, agreed that defense lawyers would have faced high hurdles waging an insanity defense, noting that most end in convictions.

+“The flip side is that jurors are sometimes swayed by morality more than legality,” he said.
 “The whole shtick that the government played a role in creating this monster, uses him as an informant and then goes after him — that’s an argument that could affect one or two jurors.”

-And it only takes one to vote not guilty on all the criminal charges to produce a hung jury, Bradly noted, forcing prosecutors to decide whether to retry a case.
+And it only takes one to vote not guilty on all the criminal charges to produce a hung jury, Bradley noted, forcing prosecutors to decide whether to retry a case.

 Given Bulger’s decades as a crime boss who corrupted the Boston office of the FBI, paying cash and doing favors in exchange for information that helped him thwart multiple investigations, a retrial would have been a near certainty.
-Nevertheless, Cardinal said, a hung jury in the Bulger case “would have been a monster victory” for the defense.
+Nevertheless, Cardinale said, a hung jury in the Bulger case “would have been a monster victory” for the defense.

 Even if Bulger were convicted on the other criminal charges and received a sentence that would have kept him behind bars for life, a refusal to find him guilty on the murder charges would have meant anguish for family members of his victims.